BACK TO NEWS

 An audio segment from one of the syndicate network radio interviews was picked up by the show.
 Stern and his colleague, Robin Quivers, discussed ATM Executive Director Ed Mortimer and national infrastructure needs.
 At the time, Trump was president and “Infrastructure Week” had become a riff because his administration wasn’t moving on any new policy.

-Here’s a link to Mortimer’s audio clip.
+Here’s a link to Mortimer’s Howard Stern audio clip.

 The Stern show was a great moment and one that significantly boosted our client’s national profile and brought much-needed attention, spawning interactions with the endeavor’s communications platforms.